eubr-bigsea/Compss-Python/functions/ml/classification/LogisticRegression/README.md

 ## Instructions:

-The algorithm reads a dataset composed by labels (numeric or categorical data) and features (numeric fields).
+The algorithm reads a dataset composed by labels (numeric, 0 or 1) and features (numeric fields).

 To use this implementation, you can the method `fit()` to create a model based in the training data and then, use the method `transform()` to predict the test data.